Valdosta High School

 Valdosta High School is a public high school located in Valdosta, Georgia, United States.
+It is a part of the Valdosta City School District.

+The boundary of the school district (for which this is the sole comprehensive high school) is that of the city limits.

 School

-Valdosta High School serves grades 9-12 in the Valdosta City School District.
+Valdosta High School serves grades 9–12 in the Valdosta City School District.

-Valdosta High School is a public school located in VALDOSTA, GA.
+Valdosta High School is a public school located in Valdosta, Georgia.
 It has 2,238 students in grades 9-12 with a student-teacher ratio of 17 to 1.
 According to state test scores, 28% of students are at least proficient in math and 32% in reading.

 Valdosta High School is ranked 140th within Georgia.
-Students have the opportunity to take Advanced Placement® coursework and exams.
-The AP® participation rate at Valdosta High School is 31%.
+Students have the opportunity to take Advanced Placement coursework and exams.
+The AP participation rate at Valdosta High School is 31%.
 The total minority enrollment is 84%, and 95% of students are economically disadvantaged.
 Valdosta High School is the only high school in the Valdosta City.

 Valdosta High School has a graduation rate of 90% as of 2022.